Introduction

 How long does it take for the new concrete to cure?

-New concrete typically takes about 28 days to fully cure, but you can walk on it after 24-48 hours, depending on thickness and environmental conditions.
+New concrete typically requires about 28 days to fully cure, allowing it to reach its maximum strength.
+However, you can usually walk on it after 24-48 hours, provided the overlay is at least 2″ thick and environmental conditions (temperature and humidity) are favorable.

 What should I do if I notice cracks in the overlay after pouring?